-Developers can integrate Torus into their DApps with just a few lines of code.
-Get started here.
+Developers can integrate Torus into their DApps with just a few lines of code - get started here.

-Here is the associated API Reference.
+Or here is the API Reference.

 This document is not meant to serve as a set of technical specifications.
 You can view our most updated code repository at https://github.com/torusresearch